Matt Berson, Vintner and Winery Owner

 There it was, in one short phrase—winemaking as I know it.
 I don’t mind if people think I’m smart because I put a literary reference on the label.
 I don’t think it’s smart, I think it’s basic—passion and poverty are two of the building blocks for any worthy endeavor.

 So it began with 65 cases of wine, a stolen phrase and an inspired sketch of some slips on a line.
 Love & Squalor is still a one-man effort, but the label has grown wider and taller.
 Production grew slowly in the first years, limited by humility and space as I was making the wine in stolen corners of my winery employers.
-Then, over the past three years I have doubled twice, and in 2014 bottled 1,800 cases between my two varietals.
+Then, over the past three years I have doubled twice, and in 2016 bottled almost 3000 cases.
 For the first four years I stuck to the task of making two wines well—one Pinot and one Riesling.
-Then, as my confidence grew and the diversity of my cellar expanded, we began making and bottling Antsy Pants and introduced small amounts of other white varietals that we like to drink.
+Then, as my confidence grew and the diversity of my cellar expanded, we began making and bottling Antsy Pants — our Reserve— and introduced small amounts of other white varietals that we like to drink.

 Our shared facility is in the Granary District of downtown McMinnville.
 We gladly taste by appointment in wine country and in Portland.